 Anyone who tells you things like “there are no rules” or “do whatever works for you” or “do whatever you feel comfortable with” or “don’t listen to the naysayers” is someone who wants to justify their own routine, ignores these industry best practices, and does not work for big audio publishers.
 If you hope to become a professional narrator, you will want to follow professional standards on independent productions.

 1) Narrator pre-reads ENTIRE book and does prep before ever setting foot in the recording booth.
+If the rights holder is different than the author, the RH may or may not allow the narrator to consult with the author.

 1A) On ACX and Findaway Voices, the narrator records and uploads the first 15 minutes so that the narrator and rights holder can ensure they agree on tone and characterizations.
 This first 15 minutes does not have to occur at the beginning of the book.
 It can be any segment.
 Some audio publishers also have instituted this preliminary checkpoint.

 3) Editor edits the entire book for pacing, noise reduction, and volume consistency.
 The goal is to enhance the performance, not change it.
-Many editors also do proofing.

 4) Proofer listens and notes errors with a timecode for the editor (noises) and narrator (misreads and mispronunciations) to fix.